6 Best Places in Florida for Young Adults to Live and Work

 While Pensacola is well known as the hub of Naval Air Operations, there are four major military bases.
 People forget that the armed forces are one of the largest employers of civilians in the country.

 Take a look at some of the job openings in Pensacola in the $80-250,000 range.
 You will find there are many supporting businesses to the naval centers that continually recruit talented young adults.
+This makes Pensacola one of the best cities in Florida for young adults to work.

 The rich history of Pensacola is ever-present with landmarks and museums.
 In fact, all of the panhandle has historical significance.
 If beaches are important to you, the panhandle has tons of popular beaches from Santa Rosa to Pensacola.